agude/agude.github.io/_books/the_quantum_thief.md

 ---

 <span class="book-title">The Quantum Thief</span> is a sci-fi novel following
-the adventures of the gentleman thief Jean le Flambeur.
+the adventures of the gentleman thief Jean le Flambeur as he navigates a futuristic solar system to reclaim his lost memories and pull off an impossible heist.

 The story follows Jean the exceptional thief le Flambeur, who is broken out of prison by a god-like, uploaded-intelligence to steal sometime highly valuable.